JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 This explains why the last partition got lost.
 For many other combinations of values, this edge case is not triggered.
-In hindsight, we found out that the customer had increased the number of stores for which we calculate data from 201 to 221, which explains why we had not observed the error before.
+In hindsight, we found out that the customer had increased the number of stores for which we calculate data from 201 to 221.
+This explains why we had not observed the error before.

 ## The fix

-We were running Dask version 1.2.0, which was already quite dated at the time, so we decided to take a shot and just try the newest Dask version to see if the problem had been fixed in the meantime.
-While we did not find any bug report that went into the direction, the changelog mentioned refactoring of the repartitioning code, so it seemed worth a try.
+We were running Dask version 1.2.0, which was already quite dated at the time.
+So we decided to take a shot and just try the newest Dask version to see if the problem had been fixed in the meantime.
+While we did not find any bug report that went into the direction, the changelog mentioned refactoring of the repartitioning code.
+Therefore it seemed worth a try.
 And indeed, with Dask 2.3.0, we did not observe the effect.

 Some `git bisect` later, we discovered the following piece of code that had been